takenet/blip-docs/source/includes/en/_introduction.md

 **Helpfull links:**

+If you need more information about BLiP take a look in one of the following links:

 - [Forum to report issues, questions and suggestions](http://forum.blip.ai/)
 <br/>Please use the forum if you need any assistance 😉.